-Vince joined the Work and Health Programme with a number of health conditions, he now has a job with a sub-contractor of BAE Systems.
+Ken joined the Work and Health Programme with a number of health conditions.
+He now has a job with a sub-contractor of BAE Systems.

 Seetec Pluss, through the Work and Health Programme, helped him to pay his rent with his first salary, covered his travel to and from work for the first week and covered a taxi for him for the first day.